ianhussey/truffle/readme.md

 ## Usage

-Generate data for the following:
+Generate data for the following experiment design (between groups factorial design with two groups):

 - Item level Likert data (no choice)
 - Between subjects experiment (control vs intervention) (2 conditions only, but can be renamed)